anuragnatoo/RedditImageScraper/README.md

 # RedditImageScraper

-A simple Reddit Image Scraper built using PRAW
+* A simple Reddit Image Scraper built using PRAW.
+* Clone the repository to use it.
+* Feel free to open a Pull Request for any improvements.